-When you use Relative Amplitude cursors, you can make the Reference cursor different from ground level.
+When you use Relative Amplitude cursors, the Reference cursor can be made different from the ground level.
 You might place it, for example, at the base level of a square wave.
 You could then position the Difference cursor at the top of the waveform.
 The difference between the two would then give you the signal's amplitude, indicated in the trace label, as illustrated on the next page.